spheredev/neosphere/README.md

 ========

-The latest stable miniSphere release at the time of this writing is **miniSphere 5.2.13**, released on Thursday, September 6, 2018.  miniSphere binaries are provided through GitHub, and the latest version is always available for download here:
+The latest stable miniSphere release at the time of this writing is **miniSphere 5.3.0**, released on Tuesday, December 25, 2018.  miniSphere binaries are provided through GitHub, and the latest version is always available for download here: